 How to Draw a Bear Step By Step

 I sketched this bear using basic shapes as a stepping stone by first studying the subject to try and come up with some large general shapes.
-This will be my starting point and become a general guide for establishing the size, position and angles of my smaller basic shapes.
+This will be my starting point and become a general guide for establishing the size, position, and angles of my smaller basic shapes.

 Notice how these shapes appear sketched rather loosely.
 The subject I was using here was a drawing of a bear I had practiced when I was in art school.
 Here I am also using a digital drawing tablet and software as my medium to draw a rough outline to use as a guide.

 Also, notice the large oblong circle I used to encompass the smaller shapes of the body and the more circular basic shape of the head.
 These were the larger basic shapes I began the drawing with.
-By doing this I was able to achieve general locations of the legs, snout, eyes and ear.
+By doing this I was able to achieve general locations of the legs, snout, eyes, and ear.

 I noticed some of my proportions were off when compared to my subject so I made some adjustments and erased some of the lines I did not need.
-See picture below.
+See the picture below.

 Look at the head and snout of the bear below and you will notice that there was a big change in the size of the head and the length of the snout.
 I also extended the length of the legs and the shape of the rump.

-As an artist you need to be somewhat critical of your own work so that you are able to adjust your drawing to be more balanced and accurate to the subject model.
+As an artist, you need to be somewhat critical of your own work so that you are able to adjust your drawing to be more balanced and accurate to the subject model.
 For example, I can see that I need to adjust the length of the hind leg in the foreground to help balance the bear so that it does not appear to be leaning toward the viewer.

 Being able to see these slight differences improves with practice but also requires you to focus more on the subject you are trying to draw rather than the drawing itself.
 This can be difficult at times but by reminding yourself to look at the subject you will be able to make corrections more accurately.

-In the drawing above you can see that I brought the hind foot in the foreground down some to help the bear look more proportioned and balanced.
+In the drawing above you can see that I brought the hindfoot in the foreground down some to help the bear look more proportioned and balanced.
 It also seems more planted into place.

-Notice the adjustments I made on the front foot to help push the bear back up into a more upright position and it also helps to suggest the bear taking a step.
+Notice the adjustments I made on the front foot to help push the bear back up into a more upright position and it also helps to suggest that the bear is taking a step.
 Still seems this leg may be just a little bit short.

-I left some of the large basic shapes to illustrate how all the parts of the bear relate to the starting point of the finished drawing so you can see how I used it as a guide for some of the details.
+I left some of the large basic shapes to illustrate how all the parts of the bear look in relation to the starting point of the finished drawing so you can see how I used it as a guide for some of the details.
 I would not call this finished by any means as the ear needs work and the details such as lighting and shading are still needed.
 But you do have a basic understanding of how to draw a bear.

-The bear below is a relatively finished outline drawing with the exception of the back right leg is slightly out of position causing the bear to appear to be falling away from the viewer.
+The bear below is a relatively finished outline drawing with the exception of the back right leg being slightly out of position causing the bear to appear to be falling away from the viewer.
 I am trying to point out the errors in my interpretation of this bear to help give you an idea as to how to correct your own drawings.

 Careful study of your subject and your own drawing gives you the ability to draw exactly what you see.
-You can see that I struggled a bit with the head, being that it is a bit to small for the rest of the drawing.
+You can see that I struggled a bit with the head, being that it is a bit too small for the rest of the drawing.
 A quick adjustment of enlarging the head would solve this issue but I am calling it done:)